metroite/datapacks/README.md

 ## Version

-These datapacks were created in 1.13, they might be working with newer versions of Minecraft.
+These datapacks were created in 1.13, they might be working in newer versions of Minecraft.

 ## Authors